uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/task_scheduler/task_arena/task_arena_cls.rst

 The number of threads that may simultaneously execute tasks in a ``task_arena`` is limited by its concurrency level.

-Each user thread that invokes any parallel construction outside an explicit ``task_arena`` uses an implicit task arena representation object assosiated with the calling thread.
+Each user thread that invokes any parallel construction outside an explicit ``task_arena`` uses an implicit task arena representation object associated with the calling thread.

 The tasks spawned or enqueued into one arena cannot be executed in another arena.

 .. note::

     The ``task_arena`` constructors do not create an internal task arena representation object.
-    It may already exist in case of the "attaching" constructor, otherwise it is created by explicit call to ``task_arena::initialize`` or lazily on first use.
+    It may already exist in case of the "attaching" constructor; otherwise, it is created by an explicit call to ``task_arena::initialize`` or lazily on first use.

 Member types and constants
 --------------------------